Tax Guidelines on Highly Qualified Persons Rules

 Persons who already submitted a personal questionnaire to the Malta Financial Services Authority can apply using this form instead.

 - The Chairman, Lotteries and Gaming Authority using this form.

 - The Chairman, Authority for Transport in Malta using this form (in case of Aviation Services).

-The benefit is exercised for each year of assessment by means of a declaration made on the form RA 17 signed by the beneficiary and endorsed by the Malta Financial Services Authority or the Lotteries and Gaming Authority or Transport Malta as the case may be.
+The benefit is exercised for each year of assessment by means of a declaration made on the form RA 17 signed by the beneficiary and endorsed by the Malta Financial Services Authority or the Lotteries and Gaming Authority or the Authority for Transport in Malta as the case may be.
 This form is to be attached to the income tax return and filed with the Inland Revenue Department by the tax return date.